 6. Make friends!
 Now is a great time to make friends with other people on the interview trail!
 I actually made a handful of great friends that I would see all the time at various interviews and it was SO fun.
 These people will be your co-residents and colleagues one day, so get to know them!

 8. Know what you want in a program.
-Some programs will ask you what you’re looking for and I have found it very helpful that I can describe what I want in a program.
+Some programs will ask you what you’re looking for, and therefore I have found it very helpful that I can describe what I want in a program.
 It also helps you to know if a program is a good fit for you or not.
 They are all different and so it’s important to know what kinds of things you want in your training!
 I look for things like research opportunities and a residency continuity clinic.
 Other people might want strong retina faculty because they are interested in retina fellowship- it all depends on what you want.

 9. Send thank you cards.
 Some people say it doesn’t influence your ranking in the match but I don’t care.
 It’s the nice thing to do.
 These people took time out of their days to read your application.
 I think they deserve a big thank you!
 When you get someone who has truly read your application and knows all about you and then asks you probing, interesting questions, it is wonderful and deserves appreciation.
 I try to write hand-written thank you’s to everyone who has interviewed me.
 Some programs have panels of interviewers and it might not be feasible to write 15 thank-yous, but at least write them to the program director and department chair.